emerysteele/minecraft-server-status-bot/README.md

   - `npm i node-fetch`
   - `npm i ms`
 - Run using: `node app.js` or if you use pm2: `pm2 start app.js`
+- Invite the bot to your discord server with permisions to:
+  - `Send Messages`
+  - `Manage Messages`
+  - `Attach Files`
+  - `Read Message History`

 ## Useage
-- By default command prefix is `mc!`, this can be changed in config.json
+- By default the bot command prefix is `mc!`, this can be changed in config.json
 - Available commands are:
   - `help` replies with list of bot commands
   - `ip` replies with minecraft server address listed in your config file
-  - `status [Server Address(optional)]` or `stat` responds with status of minecraft server. if no server address given, bot will use the one set in your config file
+  - `status|stat [serveraddress:port]` responds with status of minecraft server.
+If no server address given, bot will use the one set in your config file.
+Port will default to 25565 if not specified.
-  - `online [Server Address(optional)]` or `on` responds with list of online players. pulls from player sample array, may have limitation on number of results
+  - `online|on [serveraddress:port]` responds with list of online players.
+Pulls from player sample array, may have limitation on number of results.
-  - `force-update` or `fu` forces the bot to update it's status with server player count. can only be run by server moderators.
+  - `force-update|fu` forces the bot to update it's status with server player count.
+Can only be run by server moderators.
 - Examples:
   - `mc!status`
   - `mc!on`